 What Can I Do to Support My Child?

 - Make sure your child is on time and attends school each day

-- Have a well established bedtime routine that involves reading aloud to your child and provides your child 10 - 12 hours of sleep each night
+- Have a well-established bedtime routine that involves reading aloud to your child and provides your child with 10 - 12 hours of sleep each night

 - Make reading opportunities fun.
 Utilize being in the car to listen to audiobooks, read the neighborhood, play lots of rhyming games, and listen to songs that teach reading skills